ozzy-simpson/ozzy-simpson/README.md

 💡 My interests include **cybersecurity, software engineering, and AI/ML**.
 🏛️ I've interned at **Capital One** as a software engineer and currently am a **UTA** at GWU.
 🌍 I started coding as a kid, launching a **web design business** at age 10.
-🥢 When I’m not coding, you’ll find me **🎿 skiing, 🌍 advocating for climate action, or hunting for the best 🍣 vegan sushi.**
+🥢 When I’m not coding, you’ll find me **🎿 skiing, 🏃‍♂️ running, 🧗 rock climbing, or hunting for the best 🍣 vegan sushi.**

 ---